hashicorp/vault/website/source/api/secret/identity/index.html.md

 }
 ```

-## Register Persona
+## Create/Update Persona

-This endpoint creates a new persona and attaches it to the entity with the
+This endpoint creates a new persona and attaches it to the given entity, or
-given identifier.
+updates an existing persona.

 | Method   | Path                | Produces               |
 | :------- | :------------------ | :----------------------|